-- Card bundles will be given to combat wounded, injured and ill out-patients and in-patients (all service branches) at Walter Reed.
+- Card bundles will be given to wounded, injured and ill out-patients and in-patients (all service branches) at Walter Reed-Bethesda.

 - We would like to make up a minimum of 50 packets.
 If we have enough cards, we’ll make up more.

-- Any card packets leftover after the initial delivery at Walter Reed will be distributed at other military and VA hospitals in the DC area.
+- If there are extra card packets left from the initial delivery at Walter Reed-Bethesda, they will be distributed at other military and VA hospitals.

 - Flat-faced cards are best.
 Please, no glitter or anything that can fall off and get into open wounds.
 They can cause secondary infections.
-Cards with glitter, flocking, or glue that dries and cracks and falls off, or little beads, etc., cannot be used.
+Cards with glitter, flocking, or glue that dries, cracks, and falls off, or little beads, etc., cannot be used.